igor47/blog/projects/unicorn-nginx.md

 $ sudo chmod -R 755 /var/www # group write permission
 {% endhighlight %}

-Then add add yourself to this group so you can modify the contents of `/var/www`:
+Then add yourself to the web group so you can modify the contents of `/var/www`:

 {% highlight bash %}
 $ sudo usermod -a -G web USERNAME